 And mind you, it is not just about pictures, videos, or texts on your Facebook timeline.
 It’s also about your feelings.

 You can share with your friends how you feel about a particular issue.
 Debates and interactions give you a platform to voice your opinions.
 You can exercise the freedom to express yourself in social settings.

-In cities, there are clubs, meets, and kitty parties—based on the same principle—sharing.
+There are clubs, meets, and kitty parties in cities—based on the same principle—sharing.

 When the Internet came, things started to change.
 The Internet was an extension of the desire to share your feelings with as many people as possible.

 In the pre-Internet era, the narrative used to be local.
 People had little or no idea what’s happening in the distant corners of the world.
 The Internet filled that gap.

 Social media was aimed to connect people with others in a community like fashion.